lauracondon/pands-project2021/README.md

 Summary statistics on their own can be deceiving, as famously demonstrated by Anscombe’s quartet [1].
 When data is visualized, patterns can emerge that may otherwise have gone unnoticed.

-Looking at the histograms, scatterplots and pair plots the following can be said:
+Looking at the histograms, scatter plots and pair plots the following can be said:

 - Iris setosa has the smallest petals in terms of both width and length.
 While there is some overlap in petal length and width between iris versicolor and iris virginica, iris virginica is commonly larger.